-The broad spectrum of research at CDE is sorted into four research clusters, or signature themes: Health and Mortality, Demography of Inequality, Families and Households, and Data & Methodology.Research Theme Working Groups
+The broad spectrum of research at CDE is sorted into five research clusters, or signature themes: Biodemography, Demography of Inequality, Environmental & Spatial Demography, Fertilities, Families & Households, and Health & Mortality.Research Theme Working Groups

 Learn more about the breadth and depth of CDE research by browsing the projects that are highlighted on this page.
-This is not a comprehensive list, but it illustrates the wide variety of domestic and international research ongoing at CDE.Data
+This is not a comprehensive list, but it illustrates the wide variety of domestic and international research ongoing at CDE.Biodemographic Research

 CDE is host to several significant data collection projects, and these projects make their data resources available to population researchers.
 Major data resources that are hosted by CDE are described and linked on this page.Working Papers